discovering business and user needs

 TEAM

-1 PD (Me), 1 Director of PM, 1 PM Lead, 1 Program Manager, 1 (ENG) Team Lead, 1 Principal Engineer, 2 Front-End Engineers, and many more.
+1 PD (Me), 1 UX Writer, 1 Director of PM, 1 PM Lead, 1 Program Manager, 1 (ENG) Team Lead, 1 Principal Engineer, 2 Front-End Engineers, and many more.

 about the project

 I was tasked with implementing new payment options and A/B testing CTA placement for the Cart & Checkout flow.
-While analyzing existing flows, I identified key issues that contributed to design and engineering debt.
+While analyzing existing flows, I discovered key issues that contributed consumer dropoff and technical constraints that caused design/eng debt.

 discovering business and user needs